Augustin Diamacoune Senghor: The Casamance Conflict

-A year later, in September 1996, Father Diamacoune accomplished what had previously seemed to be unconceivable as he successfully reunited the front nord through rapprochement with Sidy Badji.
-Because of the reunion of the two branches, the front nord had a much more impactful voice in peace negotiations.
+A year later, in September 1996, Father Diamacoune successfully reunited the front nord through rapprochement with Sidy Badji.
+Because of the reunion of the two branches, the front nord had a more impactful voice in peace negotiations.
 Looking to seize upon the new opportunity, Diamacoune proposed peace negotiations between the MFDC and the Senegalese government.
 He suggested holding the negotiations in Paris in 1997, but the Senegalese government declined the proposition.
 In January 1999 in Ziguinchor, Father Diamacoune went on to meet with President Diouf for the first time ever.
 After the meeting, President Diouf addressed the Casamance people and urged them to forgive the Senegalese government, and to think about reconciliation (Fall, 2010).
 A period of peace was ushered in, characterized by peaceful marches under the leadership of women and religious leaders.

 However, Diouf lost the 2000 presidential elections and was succeeded by President Wade.
 In September 2001, for the first time since the beginning of the conflict, the leader of the MFDC was invited to meet the Senegalese president in his palace.
 The meeting between Father Diamacoune and President Wade resulted in increased economic activities in Casamance under the Programme de Reconstruction Economique et Sociale de la Casamance.
 As president of the MFDC, Diamacoune declared that the MFDC had obtained a state of satisfaction, and that there was no more reason to fight (Marut, 2004).
 The last peace accord between the MFDC and the Senegalese government was signed in December 2004.

-Father Augustin Diamacoune Senghor passed away on January 13, 2007, in Val-de-Grâce Military Hospital, Paris, France.
+Father Augustin Diamacoune Senghor died on January 13, 2007, in Val-de-Grâce Military Hospital, Paris, France.